JvanKatwijk/qt-dab/README.md

 than the *CMakeLists.txt* file that is used with cmake.

-Note that the scheme presented below is applied when building the AppImage on Ubuntu 20, and were tested on the  "bullseye" system on the RPI.
+Note that the scheme presented below is applied when building the AppImage on Ubuntu 20, and was tested on the "bullseye" system on the RPI.
 For other distributions (or later Ubuntu versions), names of library packages may be different.
 Note that in all cases, the development versions (i.e. the versions with the include (".h") files) are required.

-For Windows the easiest approach is to install msys/mingw and follow the process as sketched (I use Mingw64 packages in Fedora to cross-compile).
+For Windows the easiest approach is to install msys/mingw and follow the process as sketched (I use Mingw64 packages on Fedora to cross-compile).
 Using an MS toolchain on Windows was for me not (yet?) successfull.

 Step 1